Skip to content

 Medicare Tax

 In addition to Social Security, your paycheck also includes a Medicare tax, which helps fund health insurance for people aged 65 and older, as well as certain younger individuals with disabilities.
-Like Social Security, it’s part of the FICA payroll tax and is shared between employees and employers.
+Like Social Security, it’s part of the FICA payroll tax, and employees and employers share the cost.

 The standard Medicare tax rate is 1.45% of all gross earnings, with no income cap.
 That means every dollar you earn is subject to this tax — even if your income goes well beyond six figures.
 Your employer matches this with another 1.45%, bringing the total contribution to 2.9%.